marzer/tomlplusplus/README.md

 ### Configuration
 A number of configurable options are exposed in the form of preprocessor `#defines`.
-Most likely you won't need to mess with these at all, butif you do, set them before including toml++.
+Most likely you won't need to mess with these at all, but if you do, set them before including toml++.

 | Option                     |      Type      | Default                           | Description                                                                                              |
 |----------------------------|:--------------:|-----------------------------------|----------------------------------------------------------------------------------------------------------|